lemurproject/Lucindri/README.md

 + #max
   + Example: #max(dog train) - returns maximum of b(dog) and b(train)
 + #scoreif (filter require)
-  + Example: #scoreif( sheep #combine(dolly cloning) ) - only consider those documents matching the query "sheep" and rank them according to the query #combine(dolly cloning).
+  + Example: #scoreif( sheep #combine(dolly cloning) ) - only consider those documents matching the query "sheep" and rank them according to the query #combine(dolly cloning)
 + #scoreifnot (filter reject)
-  + Example: #scoreifnot( parton #combine(dolly cloning) ) - only consider those documents NOT matching the query "parton" and rank them according to the query #combine(dolly cloning).
+  + Example: #scoreifnot( parton #combine(dolly cloning) ) - only consider those documents NOT matching the query "parton" and rank them according to the query #combine(dolly cloning)

 And these term operators:
 + #band (boolean and)